othomantegazza/sunday-blues/content/post/2019-06-15-almost-about-the-license.md

 When we introduce a tool so powerful, such as an **Open Source Seed license** into this system, what might be the impact on these four categories.

-# Issues with exclusivity rights on a plants
+# Issues with exclusivity rights on plants

 More in detail, an Open Source seed license is going to [interact with the exclusivisity rights on plant varieties](https://www.ip-watch.org/2017/04/28/new-open-source-licence-seeds/).
 How are these rights structured at this moment?